Bluefinger/rythe/documentation/stream/signals.md

 `SKIP` is used to stop further emitting of values.
 As a chain of subscribed Streams update with their product values, if one product yields a `SKIP` value, that `Stream<T>` will not update and all dependent Streams will reset back to not be expecting further updates.

+A convenience method `emitSKIP` has been provided that instead of needing to write `SKIP as T` any time one passes it into a Stream or uses it in a dependency function, one can simply call `emitSKIP()` instead.
+It will emit `SKIP` and ensure its type is properly coerced.

 ```typescript
 const stream = createStream<number>();